 - Then add stock, turmeric, salt, and mix well.

-- Arrange the shellfish on top and do not mix further.
+- Add the seafood and put the shellfish on top and do not mix further.

 - Close and lock the lid of the pressure cooker.

 - Cook at HIGH pressure for 6 minutes.